MA in History

 Planning your studies

 You must hold an honours degree to study for our MA in History course.
 Your degree need not be in history, but you must have the basic skills expected of a graduate in that area.
 The first module brings you up to date with the latest ideas and approaches in history but does not offer remedial undergraduate training for those without a history-related bachelors degree or inadequate experience.
-Before you enter the degree you must be able to:

 write clear, concise, grammatically correct and accurately spelt prose